-If you are reading this post, then you are having issues with your Windows 10 ISO files.
-If you are using Windows Explorer to mount the file or a third party application, read this troubleshooting guide to learn how you can fix your Windows 10 .ISO file.
+If you are using Windows Explorer to mount the file or a third-party application, read this troubleshooting guide to learn how you can fix your Windows 10 .ISO file.

 - Repair your third-party app